Sturmik/FileManager_C-_Console/README.md

 2.)
 First launch

-First you start the programm, you will be asked to register a user - the administrator, who will have the greatest rights among other users and have them individually.
+First time you start the program, you will be asked to register a user - the administrator, who will have the greatest rights among other users, which will be his individually.

 ![alt text](https://github.com/Sturmik/FileManager_CSharp_Console/blob/master/ShowcaseImages/LoginIn.PNG?raw=true)